Elective Title: 71IA703 — GENERAL OPHTHALMOLOGY

 - 3) Explain indications for using of ophthalmic diagnostic tests, such as automated visual field examination, fundus photography and retinal angiography, optical coherent tomogram, and ocular ultrasonography (PC3)

-- 4) Describe the management/treatment principals of: Amblyopia detection, prevention and treatment; Glaucoma detection and treatment; Evaluation and treatment of
+- 4) Describe the management/treatment principals of: Amblyopia detection, prevention and treatment; Glaucoma detection and treatment; Evaluation and treatment of 'red' eye; Initial evaluation and management of ocular trauma; Detection, natural history and treatment of diabetic retinopathy; Differential diagnosis of acute loss of vision; The goals of surgical intervention for various ophthalmic diseases (MK4)

 - Clinical Performance Evaluation Form; (The assessment methods include faculty observation of history and physical exams.
 Students will be asked to give oral presentations on the pathophysiology of common eye diseases and appropriate assessment and plans.
 The assessment will be conducted by the course director).